Amaterasu10/Amaterasu10/README.md

 - 👋 Hi, I’m Hinrich
 - 👀 I’m interested in web development and the techonologies that surrounds it.
-I'm also interested in pursuing gamedev in the future, but only if I have some spare time.
-- 🌱 I’m currently learning advanced javascript, React, and maybe Next.js or Node in the future.
+- 🌱 I’m currently learning advanced javascript, React with material UI, and maybe Gatsby or Node in the future.
 - 💞️ I’m looking to collaborate on any webdev stuff as long as I think I can contribute.
 - 📫 How to reach me: johnhinrichggalindo@gmail.com